Sitefinity/Sitefinity-VSIX/README.md

 Parameters:
  - *Name* - Enter the name of the page template that you want to create.
  - *ResourcePackage* - Enter the name of the resource package where the template will be created.
-The default value is *Bootstrap*.
+The default value is *Bootstrap5*.
  - *TemplateName* - Enter the name of the template that you want to use in the creation.
 The default value is *Default*.

 #### Grid widget